Senior Management Team

-Ms Mandy Pusmucans, Executive Director of Nursing (Sale)
+Ms Mandy Pusmucans, Director of Nursing / Chief Nurse

 Mandy is a registered nurse with additional qualifications in rural health and business management.
 Following a working life that commenced in Gippsland, Mandy worked in Melbourne hospitals, rural Victoria and then on to remote Australia, which included living and working in both remote Aboriginal communities in Central Australia and the main centre of Alice Springs.
 Mandy’s work has focused on social justice and equity of access for rural and remote communities, with particular focus on Aboriginal Australians.
 Mandy has been both an executive officer and then Board member of the Council of Remote Area Nurses Australia, a participant on the Council of the National Rural Health Alliance, and a member of the Royal College of Nursing Australia.

-Dr Syed Khadri, Executive Director Medical Services & Head of Emergency Medicine
+Dr Syed Khadri, Director Medical Services & Emergency Medicine

 Dr Khadri joined Central Gippsland Health from Rockhampton Hospital in Queensland where he worked as Clinical Director and Staff Specialist (Emergency Medicine).
 Dr Khadri is an Associate Fellow of the Australasian College of Health Service Management, an Associate Fellow of the Royal Australasian College of Medical Administrators, a Fellow of the Australasian College for Emergency Medicine, and holds a Bachelor of Medicine and Surgery.
 He is experienced in developing and implementing patient-centred, innovative, sustainable models of care with a clinical focus, providing supervision and mentoring for junior doctors, and is well-versed in managing ED and hospital patient flow.